Acetic acid: Biochemistry

-At physiological pHs, acetic acid is usually fully ionised to acetate.
+At physiological pHs, acetic acid is usually fully ionized to acetate in aqueous solution.

 The acetyl group, formally derived from acetic acid, is fundamental to all forms of life.
-When bound to coenzyme A, it is central to the metabolism of carbohydrates and fats.
+Typically, it is bound to coenzyme A by acetyl-CoA synthetase enzymes, where it is central to the metabolism of carbohydrates and fats.
 Unlike longer-chain carboxylic acids (the fatty acids), acetic acid does not occur in natural triglycerides.
-However, the artificial triglyceride triacetin (glycerine triacetate) is a common food additive and is found in cosmetics and topical medicines.
+Most of the acetate generated in cells for use in acetyl-CoA is synthesized directly from ethanol or pyruvate.
+However, the artificial triglyceride triacetin (glycerine triacetate) is a common food additive and is found in cosmetics and topical medicines; this additive is metabolized to glycerol and acetic acid in the body.

 Acetic acid is produced and excreted by acetic acid bacteria, notably the genus Acetobacter and Clostridium acetobutylicum.
 These bacteria are found universally in foodstuffs, water, and soil, and acetic acid is produced naturally as fruits and other foods spoil.
 Acetic acid is also a component of the vaginal lubrication of humans and other primates, where it appears to serve as a mild antibacterial agent.

 Production

-Acetic acid is produced industrially both synthetically and by bacterial fermentation.
+Acetic acid is produced industrially both naturally via bacterial fermentation and synthetically.
 About 75% of acetic acid made for use in the chemical industry is made by the carbonylation of methanol, explained below.
 The biological route accounts for only about 10% of world production, but it remains important for the production of vinegar because many food purity laws require vinegar used in foods to be of biological origin.
 Other processes are methyl formate isomerization, conversion of syngas to acetic acid, and gas phase oxidation of ethylene and ethanol.

 Acetic acid can be purified via fractional freezing using an ice bath.
 The water and other impurities will remain liquid while the acetic acid will precipitate out.
 As of 2003–2005, total worldwide production of virgin acetic acid was estimated at 5 Mt/a (million tonnes per year), approximately half of which was produced in the United States.
 European production was approximately 1 Mt/a and declining, while Japanese production was 0.7 Mt/a.
 Another 1.5 Mt were recycled each year, bringing the total world market to 6.5 Mt/a.
-Since then the global production has increased to 10.7 Mt/a (in 2010), and further; however, a slowing in this increase in production is predicted.
+Since then, the global production has increased from 10.7 Mt/a in 2010 to 17.88 Mt/a in 2023.
 The two biggest producers of virgin acetic acid are Celanese and BP Chemicals.
 Other major producers include Millennium Chemicals, Sterling Chemicals, Samsung, Eastman, and Svensk Etanolkemi.